hotpeppersec/Assassin/docs/00-introduction/introduction.rst

    attacker a list of potential target devices.

 Description
-   Asassin was originally developed by Dan Ward of the Palo Alto Networks SecOps CE Team.
+   Asassin was originally developed by the Palo Alto Networks SecOps CE Team.
 It uses some scripting to assemble the output of a few well known techniques (Hacker Target, Shodan) to gather information about the publicly registered devices of a